finos/common-domain-model/documentation/source/contribution.rst

 Review checklist
 """"""""""""""""

-Before starting to review a contribution, the CDM Reviewer should go through the following review checklist:
+Before starting to review a contribution, the CDM Maintainer should go through the following review checklist:

 - Review the GitHub Pull Request to assert that: